CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### (d) Enclosure.

-Walkways that do not serve as exits, but are inclined so as to require an opening in any floor, shall be enclosed as required for escalators in subdivision (c) of [section 27-378](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-378 Escalators) of this article.
+Walkways that do not serve as exits, but are inclined so as to require an opening in any floor, shall be enclosed as required for escalators in subdivision (c) of [section 27-378](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-378-escalators) of this article.

 ### **§27-380 Fire Escapes**

-Fire escapes constructed on existing buildings when altered or as a second means of egress for group homes as permitted by [section 27-368](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-368 General) of this article shall comply with the following:
+Fire escapes constructed on existing buildings when altered or as a second means of egress for group homes as permitted by [section 27-368](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-368-general) of this article shall comply with the following:

 #### (a) Capacity.

-The capacity of fire escapes shall be as listed in [table 6-1](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements) for stairs.
+The capacity of fire escapes shall be as listed in [table 6-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-1-determination-of-exit-and-access-requirements) for stairs.

 #### (b) Stairs.